Mikkomario/Utopia-Scala/Vault-Coder/README.md

 - **"use_long_id": Boolean (optional)** - Whether Long should be used in the id property instead of Int.
   Defaults to false.
 - **"doc": String (optional)** - A description of this class, which is written to class documentation
+- **"author": String (optional)** - Author of this class.
+If omitted, the project author will be used.
 - **"properties" / "props": [Object]** - An array of **property objects** for this class

 #### Property Object Structure